RTIInternational/biocloud_docker_tools/genomic_sem/v0.0.5c/README.md

 - Required fields are checked for `NULL`.
 - `--gc` is explicitly validated (`standard|conserv|none`).
-- If `--sub` is provided, each value must exactly match a line in `model_lavaan`; otherwise the script stops.
+- `--estimation_method` is validated as `DWLS` or `ML`, and `--cores` must be positive.
+- The Lavaan model file is read as a newline-separated model string.
+- If `--sub` is provided, the script runs `userGWAS()` on the first summary-statistics row, combines each returned row's `lhs`, `op`, and `rhs` values, removes whitespace, and stops if any requested component does not match.
+- The full `userGWAS()` run is then performed and saved as an RDS.

 ## 8) gsem_usermodel.R (**untested**)